EighteenZi/rocksdb_wiki/EventListener.md

     }

 Note that call-back functions should not run for an extended period of time before the function returns, otherwise RocksDB may be blocked.
 For example, it is not suggested to do DB::CompactFiles() (as it may run for a long while) or issue many of DB::Put() (as Put may be blocked in certain cases) in the same thread in the EventListener callback.
 However, doing DB::CompactFiles() and DB::Put() in another thread is considered safe.

-[Threading] All EventListener callback will be called using the actual thread that involves in that specific event.
-For example, it is the RocksDB background flush thread that does the actual flush to call EventListener::OnFlushCompleted().